Computer Art : A Contradiction in Terms ?

 Much of Anna's work uses photography to enhance the narrative.
 It isn't clear if this photography is drawn from the media or from her own life, nonetheless they are compelling as they obviously possess complex tales.

+The second artist is Siegfried Schreck, whose work is very beautiful.
+He was born in Bottrop in Germany and works as a technical foreman.
+In 1980 he began to write poems and has published four books, he writes lyrics for several musicians.
 He, like many contemporary artists has chosen the internet as the environment for his art work and poetry.
 His art work is described as digital painting.
 It is freehand painting using the software's tools.
-It is very emotive and dreamlike, very unlike Ullrich's whose work clearly has a narrative and includes figurative imagery.
+It is very emotive and dreamlike, very unlike Ullrich's whose work clearly has a narrative and includes

+figurative imagery.
 He uses Adobe Photoshop, Picture Publisher and other graphics programs to make work.

 Due to his relative exclusivity, to find comment of his work is difficult, although he is known, according to many galleries where his work is displayed, for his 'superbly painted and meticulously executed work'.
 Through email contact, he writes that the influences for his paintings come mainly from poetry, he is self taught with no formal training in art.
 His aims are to translate poetry into imagery, which is why his work has been described as digital poetry.
-With no real role models he believes he is still developing his own style and currently uses some techniques that he hasn't seen used before in computer art.
+With no real role models he

+believes he is still developing his own style and currently uses some techniques that he hasn't seen used before in computer art.
 Citing famous critics, dealers or philosophers is not yet possible, except about the medium in general.

+Siegfried Schreck has exhibited artworks in many web galleries largely in the United States.
 Having won such awards as 'Master of 2000' in the BTDesign Annual Art Award, his work was described thus: "His geometrical and abstract paintings are dominated by a sense of serenity and his Hamburg landscapes with the ships, the gardens and the architectural fore-shortenings perfectly depict the heart of the Hanseatic (4.5) city. " (5)

 I would cite the Expressionistic styles of Kandinsky and Klee as influences in terms of colours and movement although he claims to be working entirely from within.